 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-Overview of this Trend
+Overview of this trend

 Medical outbound Tourism

-Why do Chinese people look for medical treatments abroad?
-Well the main reason is the price.
+Why do Chinese people look for medical treatment abroad?
+Well first reason is value for money.
 According to a survey undertook by Ipsos on Medical Tourism in 24 countries, 7 out of 10 Chinese people among the respondents stated they would search for overseas medical treatments.

 Saint Lucia Consulting, a medical tourism agency which opened in Beijing, China in 2011, said to China daily a few years ago that the majority of their clients were looking for high end medical services they couldn’t find in China.